red-data-tools/red_amber/doc/Vector.md

 ### `indices`, `indexes`, `indeces`

-  Return indices in an Array
+  Return indices in an Array.

 ### `to_ary`
-  Vector has `#to_ary`.

   It implicitly converts a Vector to an Array when required.

   ```ruby
   [1, 2] + Vector.new([3, 4])